- American Rescue Plan Act of 2021

 The American Rescue Plan Act (ARPA) is a $1.9 trillion federal aid package passed by Congress in March to provide financial aid to families, governments, businesses, schools, non-profits and others impacted by the pandemic.

 Of that $1.9 trillion, $350 billion is going to state and local governments as part of the Fiscal Recovery Fund.

-The City of Springfield will receive just over $40 million in ARPA funds.
+The City of Springfield received just over $40 million in ARPA funds.

 The state of Missouri will receive about $2.7 billion.
 Greene County will receive about $56.9 million.